-In any case, Santiago de Compostela became much more politically important during the 10th century, and several kings, such as Bermudo II or Ordoño IV, were crowned in its cathedral.
+In any case, Santiago de Compostela became much more politically crucial during the 10th century, and several kings, such as Bermudo II or Ordoño IV, were crowned in its cathedral.
 During the same century, Santiago de Compostela was repeatedly attacked by Muslim invaders and Viking raiders, which led to the fortification of the entire town.

 By the mid-1100s, the pilgrimage to Saint James’s tomb was no longer a Galician-only affair.
 Santiago de Compostela became a place of pan-European importance.
-In the course of the following century, the only other places that were as revered and visited by Christianity from all over Europe were Jerusalem and Rome.
+In the following century, the only other places that were revered and visited by Christianity from all over Europe were Jerusalem and Rome.
 During this same time, it became an archbishopric, which, in turn, increased its population and attracted even more pilgrims.